sf-wdi-21/EJS/README.md

 </head>
 ```
 * Then require that partial at the top of your `profile.ejs` file.
 Ejs partial (optional): `<% include partials/head %>`
-* You'll notice now that if you go to your `/profile` route the title of your page is "PARTIAL HEAD" and you should have "HELLO myemail@email.com"
+* You'll notice now that if you go to your `/profile` route, the title of your page is "PARTIAL HEAD" and you should have "HELLO myemail@email.com"

 * Iterate through the data (optional):